alexhingtgen/Hingtgen-Portfolio/README.md

 # Alex Hingtgen Portfolio Website
-In this project, I designed a portfolio website on a personalized domain to showcase personal information and achievements.
+In this project, I designed a portfolio website on a personalized domain to showcase my personal information and achievements.

 ## Table of Contents
 * [General Info](#general-information)